tru-ID/dev-server/README.md

 ### Run the server

-There are two ways you can run this `dev-server` for testing with, the first one is to be run locally, needing a service such as [Ngrok](https://ngrok.com/) or [LocalTunnel](https://github.com/localtunnel/localtunnel) to expose the server to the Internet.
+There are two ways you can run this `dev-server` for testing with, the first one is to be run locally, needing a service such as [Ngrok](https://ngrok.com/) to expose the server to the Internet.
 The second method is to deploy it to a sevice such as [Fly.io](https://www.fly.io).

 #### Run Locally